 59 Chinese Apps banned in India:

 Lately, we have witnessed tensions between India and China.
-Now, the government is cracking down the issue by announcing a ban on 59 apps in India, including popular apps like TikTok, UC Browser, and more.
+The government is cracking down on the issue by announcing a ban on 59 apps in India, including popular apps like TikTok, UC Browser, and more.

 Here is a complete list of apps that have been banned according to the Government of India: